-- Dr. Berngartt split the board into working groups to work on drafting regulations outside of a - regularly scheduled meeting. - VCPR regulation: Dr. Albert and Dr. Geiger - PDMP regulations: Dr. Berngartt and Dr. Flamme - OLE Lund recommended that the board update the language of 12 AAC 68.010 and 12 AAC - 68.315 in their next regulations project.
-Due to constrictive limitations within these regulations, - veterinary students will not be allowed to apply to sit for the VTNE of the NAVLE through this - 449 jurisdiction in a timely manner due to the national associations who administer those exams - adjusting the testing windows to try and accommodate test-takers during the time of COVID. - Dr. Berngartt said she would work with OLE Lund to draft proposed changes to the regulations.
+442 Dr. Berngartt split the board into working groups to work on drafting regulations outside of a443 regularly scheduled meeting.

+- 444 VCPR regulation: Dr. Albert and Dr. Geiger - 445 PDMP regulations: Dr. Berngartt and Dr. Flamme veterinary students will not be allowed to apply to sit for the VTNE of the NAVLE through this jurisdiction in a timely manner due to the national associations who administer those exams adjusting the testing windows to try and accommodate test-takers during the time of COVID.